 You will not get the full market value for your home.
 This is because equity release companies may have to wait many years to get their money back.
 For Example, if you sell and receive lump sum at age 70, you may live for 30 years or more and this is how long the company would have to wait.
 In addition, you are generally allowed to live rent free for the rest of your life.
 How much you get depends on the current value of your property, whether you are male or female and your age.
 As a guide, I suggest you work on a maximum of 50% of the value of your home, although many people release money in stages such for example £30,000 today with a facility to release another £30,000 anytime in the next 10 or 15 years.

 Think of this in the same way as any other mortgage: Advice fees, survey fees and solicitor costs are all involved.
 However, some equity release companies may offer you a partial or full refund of these costs.
 Whatever the situation is, you will be told about all costs involved before you go ahead.

 If you have a family, I think it is important to involve them as much as possible.
 They will understand what is happening and know that your best interests are being looked after.
 Any decisions you make are likely to affect your estate on your death.
 If your family are the ones that will administer your estate, they should be aware of your actions.
 Obviously, it is your decision whether or not to involve your family.

 Is my property suitable?

-Houses, bungalows and flats are suitable, provided that they are in good repair.
+Houses, bungalows and flats are suitable, provided they are in a good state of repair.
 Properties should be freehold or long leasehold and must be owned by you.
 Property values at £90,000+ are acceptable although some companies may accept lower values.